AndyVSP/ComicDatabaseProject/README.md

-# INFS_657_DatabseProject
+# DatabseProject
-Comics database built for final assignment in INFS_657
+Comics database built for the final assignment in a Database Class.